-What motivated you to choose to intern abroad?
+What motivated you to choose to study or intern abroad?

-When you interned abroad, did your identity(ies) influence your experience in significant and/or surprising ways?
+When you studied or interned abroad, did your identity(ies) influence your experience in significant and/or surprising ways?
 If so, how?

-Has interning abroad impacted your educational and/or professional aspirations or path?
-If so, how
+Has studying abroad impacted your educational and/or professional aspirations or path?
+If so, how?

-In one sentence, tell students who identify similarly why interning abroad is a good idea, particularly for them.
+In one sentence, tell students who identify similarly why studying/interning abroad is a good idea, particularly for them.

 Is there anything else you'd like to share?